Here’s how to determine the cause of your irregular periods

 Every woman’s menstrual cycle is different.
 Some women find that their menstruation runs like clockwork and follows a typical 28 day cycle, while others have cycles that are longer or shorter than this.
 Cycles can last anything from 24 to 35 days, with menstrual periods lasting anything from two days to a week.
 Due to the variation between different women there isn’t a definition for a ‘normal’ menstruation cycle.

 An irregular menstruation is any period that is abnormal compared to the last few menstrual cycles for that individual person.
-Irregular periods can take many forms, for example a change in the timing meaning it is late, early, or even absent (amenorrhea).
+Irregular periods can take many forms, for example a change in the timing meaning that it is late, early, or even absent (amenorrhea).
 It may be a difference in the amount of bleeding which can be scant or heavy.
 The number of periods may also be irregular, such as having more than one period in a month.
 When menstruation becomes ‘out of sync’, this is thought to be caused by an imbalance between the hormones oestrogen and progesterone.
 This is not uncommon in the first few years after puberty, or before menopause.
 Once periods are established, woman may experience an irregular period now and again and it is not necessarily anything to worry about, although it is important to figure out what may be causing this irregularity.
 This article aims to explain some common causes of irregular periods.

 There are lifestyle factors that can upset the hormonal balance, causing irregular bleeding.
 Stress is one of the most common causes.
 When we are stressed (emotionally or physically) our bodies release a hormone called cortisol.
-This has a direct impact on oestrogen and progesterone which in turn affects the timing and flow of menstruation.
+This has a direct impact on oestrogen and progesterone which in turn affects the timing and flow of menstruation.1

 Using the oral contraceptive pill can cause breakthrough bleeds when the body is first getting used to the hormones.
 These periods are usually lighter or shorter than normal and stop after the first few months of starting contraception.
 Contraceptive pills can also cause spotting between periods, whilst intrauterine devices, such as the coil, can cause heavy or painful periods.
-Spotting and breakthrough bleeding occurs because there is relatively little or no oestrogen, which when present helps to stabilise the womb lining.
-When there are high levels of progesterone relative to oestrogen, such as when taking the mini-pill or a small dose of oestrogen (taking low oestrogen pills), the uterus lining can shed a little, causing spotting.
+Spotting and breakthrough bleeding occurs because there is relatively little or no oestrogen, which when present helps to stabilise the womb lining.7 When there are high levels of progesterone relative to oestrogen, such as when taking the mini-pill or a small dose of oestrogen (taking low oestrogen pills), the uterus lining can shed a little, causing spotting.

 Pregnancy stops menstruation because the uterine lining will not shed when there is an implanted fertilised egg.
 Women who are pregnant do not usually bleed, therefore you must see a doctor if there is any bleeding during pregnancy as this may be caused by early miscarriage or ectopic pregnancy.
 Breastfeeding causes irregularity in periods because the suckling of breastfeeding releases hormones: oxytocin and prolactin.
-These hormones, in turn, stop the release of other hormones in the brain called gonadotrophins.
-Without gonadotrophins, the womb lining does not thicken and there is no shedding.
+These hormones, in turn, stop the release of other hormones in the brain called gonadotrophins.8 Without gonadotrophins, the womb lining does not thicken and there is no shedding.
 Absence of periods during breastfeeding is known as lactation amenorrhea.
 Regular periods do return, generally after six months of breastfeeding.

 Polycystic ovary syndrome (PCOS)

-One in five women are thought to have PCOS in the UK.1 Irregular periods combined with excessive hair growth, weight gain, and acne can be signs of PCOS.
-Small, fluid-filled sacs (cysts) develop in the ovaries which affects how often the eggs are released, and the hormones are imbalanced with higher levels of testosterone.
+One in five women are thought to have PCOS in the UK.9 Irregular periods combined with excessive hair growth, weight gain, and acne can be signs of PCOS.
+Small, fluid-filled sacs (cysts) develop in the ovaries which affects how often the eggs are released, and the hormones are imbalanced, with higher levels of testosterone.
 The exact cause is unknown but PCOS often tends to run in families.
 The treatment options vary depending on the symptoms, but can include weight loss, the contraceptive pill, or a drug that encourages ovulation such as clomifene.

 If irregular periods are associated with a lump in the neck, palpitations, and anxiety, this can be a sign of an overactive thyroid.
 The thyroid gland is found in the neck and produces hormones that help keep the body’s metabolism in check.
 If you are concerned that you may have thyroid disorder contact your GP, who can take a blood test that will check levels of the thyroid hormone in the blood.